britecharts/britecharts/src/doc/how-to-guides/contributor-how-to-guides.md

 1. Write a failing test for the API accessor or the feature you want to add
 1. On a new terminal, run ``yarn run test``
 1. Check that the test fails
 1. Write the code that would make that test pass on the chart located in ``/src/charts/``.
-Please follow our code [style guide][styleguide].
+Please follow our [API Guidelines][styleguide].
 1. Make the test pass by writing the less amount of code
 1. Refactor until you get a nice and clean code
 1. Add/update the JSDoc comments so that the proper documentation gets generated when you run ``yarn run docs``